-Board of Appeals reversed the Examiner's rejection of the claim to certain methods of use with NK-92, but affirmed the Examiner's rejection of the remaining patent claims.
+In March 2009, the Company received a final rejection in one of the Company's original patent applications pertaining to methods of use claims for NK-92 from the U.S. Patent and Trademark Office (the USPTO).
+The Company appealed this decision with the USPTO Board of Appeals and, in the fall of 2013, the Board of Appeals reversed the Examiner's rejection of the claim to certain methods of use with NK-92, but affirmed the Examiner's rejection of the remaining patent claims.
 In December 2013, the Company brought an action in the U.S. District Court for the Eastern District of Virginia to review the decision of the USPTO.
-A trial before the district court judge is scheduled to begin in the fourth quarter of 2015.
+A trial before the district court judge is being scheduled, likely for the fourth quarter of 2015.

 Such litigation and administrative proceedings could result in revocation or amendment of the Company's patents such that they do not cover the Company's product candidates.
 They may also put the Company's pending patent applications at risk of not issuing, or issuing with limited and potentially inadequate scope to cover the Company's product candidates.
 The Company is unable to predict the outcome of the matter, but such a loss of patent protection could have a material adverse impact on the Company's business.
-Moreover, the scope of patent claims in the United States, also referred to as claim constructions, in the field of immunotherapy can be inconsistent and uncertain prior to a claim construction ruling by a court of competent jurisdiction.
-Similarly, third parties may have blocking patents that could be used to prevent the company from commercializing the company's product candidates and practicing its proprietary technology.